Września children's strike

-The Września school strike, or Września children strike, refers to the 1901–1904 protests in Września of Polish children and their parents against Germanisation of the schools.
+The Września children's strike, or Września school strike, refers to the 1901–1904 protests of Polish children and their parents in Września against the Germanisation of schools.

 Background

-In all of Greater Poland, which was annexed by Germany during the late-18th-century partitions of Poland, German was the language of instruction in schools from 1873 except in two subjects: religion and music.
+After having been annexed by the Kingdom of Prussia during the late-18th-century partitions of Poland, German became the language of instruction in all schools across the German territories of Greater Poland from 1873, except in the two subjects of religion and music.

-In March 1901, the German administration ordered the religion classes to switch to German.
+In March 1901, the German administration ordered religious classes to switch to German, resulting in outrage from Polish communities.

 Strike

-In April, a number of students (one source gives the number at 118) in the Catholic People's School in Września (Katolicka Szkoła Ludowa we Wrześni), attended by about 650 pupils, refused to accept new German textbooks and to participate in the class activities.
+In April 1901, a number of students (one source gives the number at 118) in the People's Catholic School in Września (Katolicka Szkoła Ludowa we Wrześni), attended by about 650 pupils, refused to accept new German textbooks and to participate in the class activities.
 The teachers responded with detention and corporal punishment.
 Over the coming weeks, the students' parents became increasingly vocal in protesting the punishment of their children.
-On 20 May, a group of 100 to 200 people were protesting in front of the school until they were dispersed by police, who were called for by the school.
-The German administration threatened the students of not being allowed to finish school.
-Adults involved in the protests were put on trial for public disturbance, preventing the officials from carrying out their duties, trespassing, and similar crimes, and 26 people were officially charged, and on 19 November 1901, 20 individuals were sentenced to imprisonment from several weeks to over two years.
+On 20 May 1901, a group of 100 to 200 people were protesting in front of the school until they were dispersed by police, who were called for by the school.
+The German administration threatened that the students would not be allowed to finish school.
+Adults involved in the protests were put on trial for public disturbance, preventing the officials from carrying out their duties, trespassing, and similar crimes, with 26 people officially charged.
+On 19 November 1901, 20 individuals were sentenced to imprisonment from several weeks to over two years.

 Polish activists formed two committees to support families whose members were imprisoned.
 The German administration soon disbanded the committees and, in turn, charged the activists.

 Despite the trials, the protests continued.
 Some parents moved their children to other schools, and the school officials constructed barracks, where the protesting children were isolated.
 Use of the Polish language was banned on the school grounds, and police were in charge of enforcing student attendance.

 After an amnesty for children was declared in 1903, the number of children still refusing to take the German religion lessons diminished.
-The last striking children gave up by the summer of 1904.
+The last striking children had given up by the summer of 1904.